remcotroost/osx/README.md

 Shell scripts for automated OS X machine setup.

-*Adapted to my own needs -remcotroost*
+*Adapted to my own needs.
+I have taken out some of the applications from the original fork.
+-remcotroost*

 <!-- Tocer[start]: Auto-generated, don't remove. -->